We have received your inquiry and our staff will shortly be in contact with you.

 Day 3: Brecon Beacons > North Wales

 Today you will travel up to North Wales into the Snowdonia National park, another beautiful area shrouded in myth.
 Stop along the way at the quaint town of Bala for a walk along Llyn Tegid, the largest lake in Wales.
 Welsh folklore states that a drowned city exists below the surface, the old city of Bala, which was flooded with water as an act of vengeance against the cruel prince Tegid Foel.
-Some say you can still hear the calls for vengeance when you walk along the lake!
+Some say you can still hear the calls for vengeance when you walk along the lake.

 Day 4: Snowdonia & Anglesey

 You will have another day to explore North Wales.
 We recommend journeying to the island of Anglesey.
-Connected to the North Wales coast by two bridges, the island features long stretches of stunning coastline and the magical Llanddwyn Island just off the coast holds the ruins of Llanddwyn Chapel, the church of Welsh patron saint of love.
+Connected to the North Wales coast by two bridges, the island features long stretches of stunning coastline and the magical Llanddwyn Island just off the coast holds the ruins of Llanddwyn Chapel, the church of the Welsh patron saint of love.
 Read into the legend of Llanddwyn before you visit.

 Day 5: Snowdonia > Mid Wales

 Today travel down to mysterious Mid-Wales.
-Along the way, why not stop at the town of Beddgelert.
+Along the way, why not stop at the town of Beddgelert?
 In the Welsh language Beddgelert means ‘The Grave of Gelert’, referring to the dog of medieval Welsh Prince Llewelyn the Great.
-This is one of the great legends of Wales and the village is well worth a stop to explore!
+This is one of the great legends of Wales and the village is well worth a stop to explore.